barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

 The dataset has various headings with several missing data as shown above.
 The next step will be to explore the dataset further.

-### Data Exploration
+### 3. Data Exploration
-Now, let's use the `info()` method to get information about the DataFrame  including data types and the presence of any missing values.
+Now, let's use the `info()` method to get information about the data types and the presence of any missing values in our dataset.

 ``` python
 # Get information about the dataset